mulasik/wta/README.md

 #### Projecting Burst Layer on Transformation Layer
 *under construction*
 #### Text History
-7. Each text version together with a list of *text units* and the results of projecting sentence and burst layer on the transformation layer is stored as a *TPSF* data structure.
+7. Each text version together with a list of *text units* and the results of projecting sentence layer on the transformation layer is stored as a *TPSF* data structure.
 8. Each *TPSF* is addinitally evaluated for its *morphosyntactic relevance* to enable filtering of text versions list.
 9. All extracted *TPSFs* constitute *text history*.
 #### Extending Sentence Layer with Sentence Histories